Diana Sd.Kfz.6/3 7.62cm(R) Anti-Tank Gun German 5 ton Half-Track Bronco 1/35

 I found a very nice figure for Diana.
-It’s DAK panzer & Artillery Crew Libya 1941 set from Dragon Models.
+It’s a DAK panzer & Artillery Crew Libya 1941 set from Dragon Models.
 The left two crew, a good pose.
-An illustration of Mr. Volstad is cool, precious historical document.
-I’m thinking about right two crew, that it’s matched for panzer III in North Africa in my stock kits.
+An illustration of Mr. Volstad is a cool, precious historical document.
+I’m thinking about the right two crew, that it’s matched for Panzer III in North Africa in my stock kits.

 I used the same shape camping pot in the days of a child.
-Because there were many parts which learned the modernization of army from German military, Japanese army influenced such a small part.
+Because many parts learned the modernization of the army from the German military, the Japanese army influenced such a small part.
 For instance, the schoolchild’s satchel, too.

 Completed two soldiers.
-It is very rare that plastic injection kit desert soldier in North Africa.
+It is very rare that plastic injection kits desert soldiers in North Africa.

-The expression is not good-looking as the Hornet, but is enough tasteful faces.
-I suppose it’s skillful model sculptor’s handling, of the German soldier kit who are changing its clothes which I assembled before and this North Africa kit.
+The expression is not good-looking as the Hornet but is enough tasteful faces.
+I suppose it’s skillful model sculptor’s handling, of the German soldier kit who is changing its clothes which I assembled before, and this North Africa kit.

-I made trial and error and finally completed.
+I made trial and error and finally completed it.
 What I regretted is having glued a caterpillar with the body.
 I should have put it on after painted it.

-I had the camouflage painting of the red brown this time.
+I had the camouflage painting of the red-brown this time.
 German gray of the groundwork is left here and there.
-Originally there is not the conclusive evidence painted in German gray, this is my feeling.
-In other words, it is an image of the North African painting of German vehicle.
+Originally there is no conclusive evidence painted in German gray, this is my feeling.
+In other words, it is an image of the North African painting of a German vehicle.

 I blew sand dust.
 I found a white identification mark is run off here and there, need to repaint later.
-The open top vehicle has many painting areas and hard working.
-There are a lot of processes to the final completion.
+The open-top vehicle has many painting areas and is hard work.
+There are a lot of processes to completion.

 This is the 5t half-track tied up the 7.62cm field gun on the loading platform which was captured from Russia.
-Full length of the models is 18 cm.
+The full length of the models is 18 cm.

-Nine vehicles were produced, and this type of vehicle was operated all in the North Africa as the 605th tank hunting battalion.
-So a small number of productions, you may think it’s same as a trial manufacture vehicle or vehicle for emergency.
+Nine vehicles were produced, and this type of vehicle was operated all in North Africa as the 605th tank hunting battalion.
+So a small number of productions, you may think it’s the same as a trial manufacture vehicle or vehicle for an emergency.

-I did the weathering paint exaggeratedly because the hard condition of the vehicle in the severe climatic of the North African battle front.
+I did the weathering paint exaggeratedly because of the hard condition of the vehicle in the severe climatic of the North African battlefront.

 The bottom of the box compartment where an antitank gun was in only blew earth brown lightly, but I should have done more tipping weathering.
 I feel it’s a little simple.

-Bronco prepared many decals for dashboard panel and after using them, like real stuff.
+Bronco prepared many decals for the dashboard panel and after using them, like the real stuff.

-There is a rack in the rear side, I painted the rust and I shone in silver some edge rubbing place.
+There is a board on the rear side, I painted the rust and I shone in silver some edge rubbing place.

-I did weathering like after deluge of rain especially on the seat.
-Long distance moving outfield in a hard condition climate, many places were beaten.
+I did weathering like after a deluge of rain, especially on the seat.
+The long-distance moving outfield in a hard condition climate, many places were beaten.

 I wanted to make the feeling that the painting came off and show up the German gray undercoated., but the hue of the gray painting part was too dark.

-Caterpillar was made of metal and rubber, side was metal and I shined by drybrushing.
+Caterpillar was made of metal and rubber, the side was metal and I shined by dry-brushing.
 I painted the rectangular parts in rubber black.

-This kit includes helmet and shell, putting them on the rear rack as during operation.
+This kit includes helmets and shells, putting them on the rear rack during operation.

-Artillery crew are relaxing now for serving coffee.
+The artillery crew is relaxing now for serving coffee.

 All two of them looked down and hard to take a photo, this shot is from underneath by force.
-The oil painting is easy to do blending, but drying time too much longer.
-It takes for a few days until I can touched it without problem.
+The oil painting is easy to do blending, but the drying time is too much longer.
+It takes a few days until I can touch it without a problem.

 I need to do trial and error a little more for figure painting.
-These figure’s back site also good looking.
+This figure’s back site is also good-looking.
 The color taste of the coat matches this vehicle.

-The crew of pouring coffee is a sergeant and the other is the command sergeant major.
-The piping color of the artillery is red in German Army.
+The crew pouring coffee is a sergeant and the other is the command sergeant major.
+The piping color of the artillery is red in the German Army.

-This kit was considerably substantial contents.
-The notation of the assembling manual was careful and good quality.
-One point I would like to say is that the price of Bronco Model merchandise is higher than other maker, if their price falls a little, there are not the words.
+This kit was considerably substantial content.
+The notation of the assembling manual was careful and of good quality.
+One point I would like to say is that the price of Bronco Model merchandise is higher than other makers if their price falls a little, there are not words.